 We humans love owls.
 Why not?
 With their flat faces and forward facing eyes they look more like us than any other bird.
 It is only the owls at our program that prompt people to go “awwwww.”
 But do all people love owls?
 One day I was holding Teasdale, our Great Horned Owl, when a man walked past holding his hand up to the side of his face to shield his eyes from viewing Teasdale.
 A visitor I was talking to at the time told me that some Native Americans feared seeing owls as they were considered bad omens.
 But is this true of all Native Americans?
 I decided to find out more about this subject.
 I learned that owls may be both feared and revered.

-Among many tribes, including the Alabama, Caddo, Catawba, Choctaw, Ojibway, Cherokee, and Cheyenne the Great Horned Owl and the Screech Owl were believed to be the most dangerous owls and are linked with witches.
+Among many tribes, including the Alabama, Caddo, Catawba, Choctaw, Ojibway, Cherokee, and Cheyenne the Great Horned Owl and the Screech Owl were believed to be the most dangerous owls.
 Note that both of these owls have “horns” or plumicorns (feather tufts) on the top of their heads.
-In some tribal cultures, horns are believed to be a sign of spiritual powerfulness, which may explain why “horned” owls are more readily feared.
+In some tribal cultures, horns are believed to be a sign of powerfulness, which may explain why “horned” owls are more readily feared.
 Historically, some Native Americans even believed that these owls might not be real birds at all, but are actually always shape-shifters.
 In other tribes, they were believed to be the restless spirits of the dead.

 Here is a wonderful site to check out varied sounds for four common owls:

-Because of the bad medicine and bad omens that owls may carry in many Native Americans cultures, adults will sometimes use owls as warnings to children.
+In many Native cultures, adults will sometimes use owls as warnings to children.
 They were told that they must stay inside at night and behave well.
 If the didn’t, an owl may carry them away.

-On the other hand, the Dakota Hidatsa Indian tribe respect owls as a protective spirit for brave warriors and the Lenape, or Delaware, Indians believe if they dreamed about an owl it would become their guardian.
+On the other hand, the Dakota and Hidatsas tribe respect owls as a protective spirit for brave warriors and the Lenape, or Delaware, Indians believe if they dreamed about an owl it would become their guardian.
 Other Native People believe that owls are a carrier of ancient knowledge and a bringer of deep, mystical wisdom.

-The Cheyenne believed only the Short-eared Owl is a bird, and that it is an important medicine power for healers.
+The Cheyenne believed only the Short-eared Owl is a bird.
 They believed all other owls are spirits of the night.
-With the exception of the Great-horned owl, warriors would often attach owl feathers to their shields or wear them on their arms.
+With the exception of the Great Horned Owl, warriors would often attach owl feathers to their shields or wear them on their arms.
 It was believed this would give them special powers such as the ability to see in the dark and move silently.
-Members of warrior tribes of the plains such as dog soldiers, Loway, and Fox would at times carry sacred owl bundles while looking for enemies.
+Members of warrior tribes of the plains such as dog soldiers, Ioway, and Fox would at times carry sacred owl bundles while looking for enemies.

 Some Native American tribes such as the Cherokee, Lakota, and Caddo believed that owls may bring news to medicine men who are able to understand them.
 This news may tell of events happening at a far away distance or of events of the future.
 Some Cherokee shamans believed these owls, especially the Eastern Screech Owl, act as spiritual consultants on sickness and punishments.